neuresthetics/neuresthetics/README.md

+Hey there, thanks for stopping by.
+This is a collection of papers based on a body of research called neuresthetics.

 NEURESTHETIC (adj.)
 Schema and education modeling around how to think in terms of the way the brain is shaped.

 ><a href="https://translate.google.com/?sl=auto&tl=en&text=neuresthetic&op=translate" target="_blank">🎧</a>: - pronounced like "kinesthetic", but for nerves.